PCSFN Lifetime Achievement Award

 2019 Lifetime Achievement Awardees

 James R. Andrews, M.D. - Dr. Andrews is a world renowned physician and preeminent leader in the field of Orthopedic Sports Medicine, blazing a path for future generations through his use of minimally invasive arthroscopic surgery.
-He is one of the founding members of the Andrews Sports Medicine & Orthopedic Center and the American Sports Medicine Institute (ASMI), directing both to international prominence.
+Dr. Andrews is a founding partner and medical director for the Andrews Institute in Gulf Breeze, Florida, and is President and Chairman of the Board of the Andrews Research and Education Foundation.
+He is also one of the founding members of the Andrews Sports Medicine & Orthopedic Center and the American Sports Medicine Institute (ASMI), directing both to international prominence.
 He has made major contributions to baseball and throwing athletes of all ages though the STOP (Sports Trauma and Overuse Prevention) Sports Injuries campaign, Pitching Guidelines (prevent fatigue-related overuse injuries in throwing athletes), and MLB/USA Baseball Pitch Smart program.
 He was inducted into Alabama Sports Hall of Fame, LSU Alumni Hall of Distinction, State of Louisiana Spots Hall of Fame, and is a member of the “Louisiana Legends.”
 Dr. Andrews is a member of the Sports Medicine Committee of the U.S. Olympic Committee and he has served on the Medical and Safety Advisory Committee of USA Baseball, the Board of Little League Baseball, Inc., and the NCAA Competitive Safeguards in Medical Aspects of Sports Committee.
 One of the most recognizable sports surgeons in the world, Dr. Andrews currently serves as an orthopedic consultant for the Washington Redskins, Tampa Bay Rays, and the Ladies Professional Golf Association (LPGA).
 He has over 350 published academic contributions, has mentored more than 400 sports medicine fellowship trainees, and is an international speaker and author.

 Jill Vialet - Ms. Vialet is the CEO and Founder of Playworks, the leading national nonprofit leveraging the power of inclusive, safe, and healthy play at school every day.
 For over 25 years, she has worked to empower youth to be their best, improve their behavior and attitudes towards school, and achieve physical and emotional health through increasing their level of daily physical activity.
 Currently serving more than 900,000 students in 1,800 schools, Playworks has made great strides in physical healthy and emotional learning by promoting play, chiefly for low-income students in urban schools.
 Ms. Vialet authored the book Recess Rules, a novel for kids 8 to 13 about making recess fun.
 Forbes named Ms. Vialet as one of 30 social entrepreneurs on its Impact 30 list for using business to solve social issues and the Women’s Sports Foundation recognized her on their 40 for 40 list.
 She has won numerous awards for her work including the Ashoka Fellowship, James Irvine Foundation Leadership Award, and the 2015 PCSFN Community Leadership Award.
 Prior to Playworks, she founded two additional non-profits, and combined with Playworks they impact over four million youth in 23 states.